 The issue of studio space has been a bit of a challenge for me over the years.
 Part of this is the extra outgoing cost – it felt like a big risk to take.
-Initially, I worked in hired spaces, or in client's studios, but I started renting my own studio with a good friend, Ewan after I started doing more product photography and needed a permanent base.
+Initially, I worked in hired spaces or client's studios.
+Still, I started renting my studio with a good friend, Ewan, after I started doing more product photography and needed a permanent base.

-When things got really busy, I began to get booked up further in advance (taking over the studio in the process, sorry Ewan!), so I decided to rent a studio by myself.
+When things got hectic, I began to get booked up further in advance (taking over the studio in the process, sorry Ewan!), so I decided to rent a studio by myself.
 This felt scary at the time, but it was one of the best decisions I've made.
-I loved that studio – it was above an independent shop run by one of my closest friends and it worked brilliantly.
-Sadly, after a couple of years, the shop had to close and this is when I decided to set up a studio at home.
+I loved that studio – it was above an independent shop run by one of my closest friends, and it worked brilliantly.
+Sadly, after a couple of years, the shop had to close.
+That's when I decided to set up a studio at home.
 It's probably not going to be forever, but right now, it suits me perfectly.

 How do you think freelancing has changed over the last eight years, for better and for worse?

 Social media has been one of the biggest changes for me.
-When I was starting out, there was no Instagram, and Twitter was only just getting off the ground.
+When I was starting, there was no Instagram, and Twitter was only getting off the ground.
 I knew I needed to utilise social media to promote my work, but I had no idea what a massive impact it would have!

-Social media and face-to-face networking have been really helpful.
+Social media and face-to-face networking have been beneficial.
 In the early stages, I attended different networking sessions (and ended up running some myself), which was pretty daunting, but you never know who you're going to meet or who they might refer you to.